Here is my tough list of all the redundant gear I carried in my backpack for the first two caminos

 Stuff I regret I skipped

 Once I skipped my blanket and walked the camino bringing only a silk mummy liner for the night.
 I ended up having to buy a fleece carpet as I was freezing insanely and it turned out there were no carpets in the public albergues in Galicia.
-Today I don’t bring a fleece carpet – I have switched totally to a woolen sleeping bag (yes, I’m Scandinavian…)
+Today I don’t bring a fleece carpet – I have switched totally to a woolen sleeping bag (yes, I’m – after all – Scandinavian…)

 So what’s on my ultimate packing list for the camino?

-After all, I didn’t ditch all my stuff…
+Cause I didn’t ditch all my stuff…

 See my ultimate packing list for the camino